-Here, we have mentioned the major reasons that can trigger the QuickBooks error 6000 83:
+Here, we have mentioned the major reasons that can trigger QuickBooks error 6000 83:

-- You might have updated the company file stored on the server as per the later version.
+- You might have updated the company file stored on the server as per the latest version.

 - There might be missing installation files from the QuickBooks installation directory.